 Other landscaping features must adhere to the following:

 Birdhouses and Birdfeeders: Birdhouses and birdfeeders shall not exceed 1 foot but 2 feet and may only be installed in the backyard.
-They cannot be installed on lot line fence4s and shall not be greater than 10 feet high.
+They cannot be installed on lot line fences and shall not be greater than 10 feet high.

 Chimineas and Portable Firepits: LCMA currently defers to City of Denver code: click here, and restrictions concerning the use of chimineas and portable firepits.
 Chimineas and portable firepits are permitted only in the rear lot and on the ground floor and must not create a public nuisance.

 Clotheslines: Clotheslines shall be retractable and must be retracted when not in use.
-Clotheslines shall be placed in the backyard and shall be no more than 6 feet high at its highest point.
+Clotheslines shall be placed in the backyard and no more than 6 feet high at its highest point.
 Clotheslines shall be kept in good repair and tidy in appearance.
 Clothes placed on the clotheslines shall not remain on the line for more than a 24-hour period.

 • Materials and installation methods must be appropriate;